Aruppukkottai: Education

 Headmasters and subject teachers from top-notch schools in Virudhunagar district will also be invited to Trichy to guide their counterparts to scale up their performance.

+Health

+Aruppukottai has one government hospital with Government Headquarters status with 150 beds for in-patients and also two government primary health care centers and many private hospitals.

 Justice

 Aruppukottai is a revenue division in Virudunagar district.
 There is a Revenue division officer/sub divisional magistrate.
 There are five police stations for the public convenience One Is DSP Office, the second one is Taluk Police Station, third is For Town Police Station, fourth one is traffic police station and the fifth one is All Women police Station.
 A Sub-Court, a District Munsif Court and a Judicial Magistrate Court are functioning in Aruppukottai, and are located in a Combined Court Complex.